guillaumejs2403/HiT/README.md

 ## 🙏 Acknowledgements

-We thank the [DeiT](https://github.com/facebookresearch/deit) repository for their inspiring work!
+We thank the [DeiT](https://github.com/facebookresearch/deit) repository for their amazing work!

 ---